caltechlibrary/datatools/sql2csv.1.md

 -delimiter
 : Set the delimiter to use, default is comma

--use-cdlf
+-use-crlf, -crlf
-: Force the line ending per row to carage return and line feed if true, false use line feed
+: Force the line ending per row to carage return and line feed if true, false use line feed.
+Defaults to true on Windows, false otherwise.

 -sql FILENAME
 : Read sql statement from a file instead of the command line.